 - Antidepressants.
 While many people with autism take antidepressants, researchers aren’t yet sure whether they actually help with autism symptoms.
 Still, they may be useful for treating obsessive-compulsive disorder, depression, and anxiety in people with autism.

 - Stimulants.
 Stimulants, such as methylphenidate (Ritalin), are generally used to treat ADHD, but they may also help with overlapping autism symptoms, including inattention and hyperactivity.
-A 2015 review looking at the use of medication for autism treatment suggests that about half of children with autism benefit from stimulants, though some experience negative side effects.
+A looking at the use of medication for autism treatment suggests that about half of children with autism benefit from stimulants, though some experience negative side effects.

 - Anticonvulsants.
 Some people with autism also have epilepsy, so antiseizure medications are sometimes prescribed.